Rami3ll/Rami3ll.github.io/_posts/2022-4-31-NahamConCTF.md

     ![image](/assets/img/posts/Nahamcon/wizard.png)

   And that's our flag, thank you Gandalf. lol
+  An alternative would be to use Cyber chef's "swap endianess" feature to convert it to big endian and then decode the hex.

  #### Techncal Support
-   For the last and easiest warmup challenge, all we have to do is join the discord server go to the "ctf-help" channel, and sensei John Hammond has a flag waiting there for us!
+   For the last and easiest warmup challenge, all we have to do is join the discord server go to the "ctf-help" channel, the flag is the heading of the channel. and sensei John Hammond has a flag waiting there for us!

  Thank you for your time, this was a long read lol, this would be updated more frequently to include writeups for the remaining challenges!

 Salaam!
 [Rami3l](https://www.linkedin.com/in/daniel-johnson-9a39aa215/).